kavv210/aurrusfinal-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Experience that Matters
-        tagline: This is the tagline
+        tagline: Led by Experts
-        subtitle: This is the item subtitle
+        subtitle: Decades in this field.
         text: |
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Our leadership comes from IT, ITeS, and BPO/KPO sectors—bringing hands-on expertise, not just theory.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image